d-gilles/CaminoStats/README.md

 - Python 3.8 or newer
 - Jupyter Notebook
-- Tableau Public (or another BI software of your choice)
+- Power BI (or another BI software of your choice)

 ## Installation